Vertical Divider

 |

-Genesis 1-2 reveal the role of both God and mankind in the satisfaction of the essential elements of the Renovation Covenant.
-It is inclusive of preamble, background, stipulation, and ratification.
+Genesis 1-2 only revealed the roles of two participants in the satisfaction of the essential elements of the Renovation Covenant, God and mankind.
+Further, the chapters are inclusive of only one covenantal preamble, background, stipulation, and ratification.

 Vertical Divider